INFANTILE SMA OR WERDNIG-HOFFMAN DISEASE

 - A bell shaped stomach or belly breathing which results from using muscles and collapse of the chest wall.

 Type 1 children risk breathing in (aspirating) milk, formula or saliva into their lungs, hence they are at significant risk of respiratory infection and pneumonia.
 Poor head control may present a risk of blocking the airway, therefore handling, cuddling and transporting a small child with such little head control can be dangerous for them.
 Laying the child on a firm angled pillow and providing regular turning massage and chest physio will assist the removal of saliva, assist feeding and provide necessary comfort through touch.
 Feeding by a nasogastric tube (through the nose) or through a PEG (Percutoneous Endoscopic Gastrostomy placement) in the stomach may be required.
-SMA type 1 children will never sit, and rarely live beyond more than 2 years of age.
+Spinal Muscular Atrophy Association of Australia type 1 children will never sit, and rarely live beyond more than 2 years of age.

 Toys suitable for type 1 children